 That contrasts with non-EU immigrants, who mainly say they come to study.

 In recent years annual net migration from the rest of the EU has been at historically high levels.
-Up until the year ending September 2016 it was at an estimated 160,000 to 190,000 and had been for the last two years.
+In the two years up until September 2016 it was between an estimated 160,000 to 190,000.
 Back in 2010 it was nearer 70,000 a year.

 As the Migration Observatory at the University of Oxford points out, when the EU expanded in 2004, the UK was one of three countries which opened its borders straight away to workers from the new member states.